+That question is the whole technique.
 A Sliding Window uses two pointers to track a sequence of elements in an array or string.
-The left and right pointers form a window that slides over the elements while analyzing its contents.
-This technique helps find patterns in sequential data, similar to how a magnifying glass reveals details as you move it across a page.
+The left and right pointers form a window that slides over the elements while analyzing its contents, taking in one element as it enters and dropping one as it leaves instead of starting over.
+The technique gets compared to a magnifying glass moving across a page, with one correction: a magnifying glass forgets everything the moment it moves on, while the window's carried-over state is the entire point.

 def sliding_window_sums(self, nums: list[int], k: int) -> list[int]: